 While this guide is a great place to start researching elopement locations in Idaho, this is by no means an exhaustive list.
 There are simply too many incredible places to list in one article.
 That’s why I include location scouting and recommendations in all of my elopement packages.

-Plus, I keep the best locations just for my couples to keep with Leave No Trace and to provide my clients with the best options for their big day.
+Plus, I keep the best locations just for my couples to follow Leave No Trace and to provide my clients with the best options for their big day.

 I can help you find the perfect spot for your elopement through questionnaires to get to know you and what kind of experience you want for your day.
 Send me a message, and let’s chat about your plans!